 There are various downloadable VPN apps that you can activate to ensure a secure, private connection on your iPhone.

-How to Set Up a VPN from the iPhone Settings
+How to Set Up iPhone VPN Settings

 Once you’ve downloaded a VPN app, you’ll be prompted to authorize the VPN client to modify the configuration settings on your iPhone.
 Select Allow and enter your credentials into the device.